Impact

 Risk and Exploitability

 The CVSS score is 7.5, indicating a high severity vulnerability.
-The EPSS score is not available and the vulnerability is not listed in CISA’s KEV catalog, indicating no publicly known exploits yet.
+The EPSS score is <1% and the vulnerability is not listed in CISA’s KEV catalog, indicating no publicly known exploits yet.
 However, the attack requires that the attacker has already obtained control of the renderer process, so the vector is local within a compromised browser session.
 Immediate patching is recommended to eliminate the possibility of privilege escalation from a malicious web page exploiting this Cast input validation issue.

 OpenCVE Enrichment